Defendyr1/Inform-7-Various-Things/README.md

 Desert Survival is the second attempt at a game, with a survival and rpg aspect to it.

 The Nightmare of Reality is a third attempt, with a dream/reality mechanic.
+(WIP)

+Combat System is another attempt at a working attack/defend mechanic.
+(WIP)